RealityBending/Onboarding/README.md

 - [Fallacy Man](https://existentialcomics.com/comic/9)
 - [Fallacy Man II](https://existentialcomics.com/comic/21)

-Our lab hero, Captain Metaphysics:
+Our lab hero, Captain Metaphysics, that solves every philosophical question with one simple trick:

 - [Captain Metaphysics and the Ghost in the Machine](https://existentialcomics.com/comic/47)
 - [Captain Metaphysics and the Mereological Monster](https://existentialcomics.com/comic/57)